geektoni/geektoni.github.io/_posts/2018-10-08-Compile-Shogun-with-Conda.md

 tar -xvf v6.1.3.tar.gz -c shogun_6_1_3/src/gpl
 ```

-Then, we need to build the toolbox (here `$MINICONDADIR` indicates the directory
+Then, we have to build the toolbox (here `$MINICONDADIR` indicates the directory
 where you installed miniconda).
-Here, the build process will leave out the
+The build process will leave out the
 test suite, the meta examples and it will compile Shogun in release mode.
+It will also install Shogun in a custom directory in a way to avoid using
+`sudo`.
 ```bash
 cd shogun_6_1_3/
 mkdir build/